Selling a house isn’t cheap, and realtor fees are typically the largest associated cost.

 ❌ Risks

-The most obvious way to save on commission is to sell without an agent and avoid the realtor fees entirely.
+The most obvious way to save on commission is to sell your house without a realtor and avoid the realtor fees entirely.

 Is this possible?
 Absolutely.
 But getting a home sale across the finish line without the guidance and support of an experienced professional is easier said than done.